Project Length Custom Length

 A type of Jasper found in Utah, North America.
 It is a softer form of Jasper, only 4 to 5 on the Mohs Scale of Hardness.
 It is made up of brown, black, grey, and white colours.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Picasso Jasper
+Bead Glossary Gemstones Picasso Jasper

 PICTURE JASPER